Indian campaign of Alexander the Great: Socio-political conditions in India

-Alexander's incursion into India was limited to the Indus River basin area, which was divided among several small states.
+Alexander's incursion into India took place primarily in the Indus River basin area, which was divided among several small states.
 These states appear to have been based on dominance of particular tribes, as the Greek writers mention tribes such as the Malloi as well as kings whose names seem to be tribal designations.
 The Achaemenid Empire of Persia had held suzerainty over the Indus valley in the previous decades, but there was no trace of Achaemenid rule beyond the Indus river when Alexander's army arrived in the region.
 Strabo, sourcing his information from the earlier writer Eratosthenes, states that the Achaemenid king controlled the area to the west of the Indus.
 This area (including the Kapisa-Gandhara region) was probably the territory of the Indians, who according to the Greek accounts, fought alongside their overlord Darius III at the Battle of Gaugamela.

-Greek writings as well archaeological excavations indicate the existence of an urban economy dependent on agriculture and trade in the Indus basin.
+Greek writings as well as archaeological excavations indicate the existence of an urban economy dependent on agriculture and trade in the Indus basin.
 The Greeks mention the existence of cities and fortified towns such as Taxila.
 Arrian mentions that after defeating Porus, Alexander marched eastwards towards the Chenab River, and captured 37 towns: the smallest of these towns had 5,000 or more inhabitants.
 In the Swat valley, Alexander is said to have seized 230,000 oxen (possibly Zebu), intending to send them to Macedonia for ploughing land.
 Aristobulus saw rice being grown in paddy fields, Onesicritus reported the existence of a crop called bosmoran (possibly the pearl millet), and Nearchus wrote of "honey-yielding reeds" (presumably the sugarcane).
 Nearchus also mentions that Indians wore clothes made of cotton.
 Rock salt was extracted from the Salt Range, and supplied to other parts of India.
 Some primitive communities existed in the forest, desert, and coastal regions of the subcontinent.
 For example, Nearchus mentions that people around the Tomeros river (Hingol) subsisted on fishing, and used stone tools instead of iron ones.